 These inhalers consist of a pressurized canister containing medication that fits into a boot-shaped plastic mouthpiece.
 With most metered dose inhalers, medication is released by pushing the canister into the boot.

-One type of metered dose inhaler doesn't have a counter, you'll need to track the number of doses you've used to tell when the inhaler's low on medication.
+If your metered dose inhaler doesn't have a counter, you'll need to track the number of doses you've used or purchase a separate electronic dose counter to tell when the inhaler is low on medication.

 Dry powder inhaler